Personal Professional Development (Public Health and Primary Care) / Course details

 Teaching and learning methods

-This online course unit includes text provided by the tutors and required and additional reading of articles, policies and media publications.
+This course unit includes text provided by the tutors and required and additional reading of articles, policies and media publications.
 It includes reflective study tasks, and topic-based discussions hosted on Blackboard.
-There is a final graded, written assignment.
+There is an optional formative midterm task, and a final graded, written assignment.
+Facilitated seminars offer students the opportunity to discuss and debate topical issues.

-Material provided will be diverse in nature, reflecting the wealth of information, and misinformation available.
-Peer-reviewed publications will be highlighted, and key publications from international research and conferences (such as Intergovernmental Panel on Climate Change) in the context of both science and international politics.
-Media articles and videos will also be included to demonstrate the misrepresentation of science in the context of climate change.
+Material provided is diverse in nature, reflecting the wealth of information available.
+Peer-reviewed publications are highlighted, along with key publications and reports from international organisations (such as Intergovernmental Panel on Climate Change) in the context of both science and policy.
+Media articles and videos are also included to demonstrate the depth of interest and topicality of climate change.
 Students will be encouraged to research and explore independently.

-Climate change specialists will be invited to provide webinars (live and recorded) allowing students to question the experts in the field.
+Additionally, experts are invited to provide webinars (live and recorded) allowing students to question professionals active in the field.

 Employability skills